Sensorineural hearing loss

 Sensorineural hearing loss (SNHL) is a type of hearing loss in which the root cause lies in the inner ear, sensory organ (cochlea and associated structures), or the vestibulocochlear nerve (cranial nerve VIII).
 SNHL accounts for about 90% of reported hearing loss.
 SNHL is usually permanent and can be mild, moderate, severe, profound, or total.
-However, if the loss happened suddenly, and very recently, Prednisone and other treatments may reverse the loss (See SSHL below).
+However, if the loss happened suddenly, immediate treatment is needed, Prednisone and other treatments may reverse the loss.
 Various other descriptors can be used depending on the shape of the audiogram, such as high frequency, low frequency, U-shaped, notched, peaked, or flat.

 Sensory hearing loss often occurs as a consequence of damaged or deficient cochlear hair cells.
 Hair cells may be abnormal at birth or damaged during the lifetime of an individual.
 There are both external causes of damage, including infection, and ototoxic drugs, as well as intrinsic causes, including genetic mutations.
 A common cause or exacerbating factor in SNHL is prolonged exposure to environmental noise, or noise-induced hearing loss.
 Exposure to a single very loud noise, such as a gunshot or bomb blast, can cause noise-induced hearing loss.
 Using headphones at high volume over time, or being in loud environments regularly, such as a loud workplace, sporting events, concerts, and using noisy machines, can also be a risk for noise-induced hearing loss.

 Neural, or "retrocochlear", hearing loss occurs because of damage to the cochlear nerve (CVIII).
 This damage may affect the initiation of the nerve impulse in the cochlear nerve or the transmission of the nerve impulse along the nerve into the brainstem.

 Most cases of SNHL present with a gradual deterioration of hearing thresholds occurring over years to decades.
 In some, the loss may eventually affect large portions of the frequency range.
 It may be accompanied by other symptoms such as ringing in the ears (tinnitus) and dizziness or lightheadedness (vertigo).
 The most common kind of sensorineural hearing loss is age-related (presbycusis), followed by noise-induced hearing loss (NIHL).